SBCURLEY/as-assessment/README.md

 - `random`: This module implements pseudo-random number generators for various distributions.
 - `scipy.stats`: This module contains a large number of probability distributions, summary and frequency statistics, correlation functions and statistical tests, masked statistics, kernel density estimation, quasi-Monte Carlo functionality, and more.
 - `statsmodels`: It provides classes and functions for the estimation of many different statistical models, as well as for conducting statistical tests, and statistical data exploration.
-- `seaborn`: Seaborn is a Python data visualization library based on matplotlib.
-It provides a high-level interface for drawing attractive and informative statistical graphics.

 Using python, import the following as per notebook: